johntruckenbrodt/pyroSAR/README.md

 ### Installation of dependencies
+If you are using Windows, the easiest way to work with pyroSAR and Python in general is by using [Anaconda](https://www.anaconda.com/download/).
+It comes with all basic requirements of pyroSAR.
+The more specific instructions below are intended for Linux users.
 ##### GDAL
 pyroSAR requires GDAL version 2.1 with GEOS and PROJ4 as dependencies as well as the GDAL Python binding.
 Alternatively, one can use <a href="https://github.com/nextgis/pygdal">pygdal</a>,